JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 issue: EVAN-6029
 ---

-In this tutorial we will create iOS and Android applications and re-use Kotlin code between them.
+In the tutorial, we will create iOS and Android applications and re-use Kotlin code between them.
 Kotlin/JVM is used for Android, and Kotlin/Native is used for iOS.

 In this tutorial you will:
- - Create an [Android app](#creating-android-project) with Android Studio
+ - Create an [Android app](#creating-an-android-project) with Android Studio
  - Create an [iOS app](#creating-ios-application) with Xcode
  - Create a [Kotlin multiplatform project](#multiproject-gradle-project)
    - Use it [from Android app](#using-common-library-from-android)